Virus restrictions reimposed amid patchwork re-openings | Times Leader

 Brazil’s fifth-largest city, Fortaleza, on Friday became the nation’s third metropolis and its most populous yet to start a virus-related lockdown, with the local measures prompting friction with the country’s leader.

-President Jair Bolsonaro, who has argued business shutdowns are more harmful than the virus itself, asked the country’s Supreme Court on Thursday to force states to roll back restrictive measures even as deaths and overall case counts surge.
-The country has had over 136,000 cases and 9,000 deaths, according to a tally by Johns Hopkins University.
+President Jair Bolsonaro, who contends business shutdowns are more harmful than COVID-19 itself, asked the Supreme Court on Thursday to force states to roll back restrictive measures even as deaths and overall case counts surge.
+The country has had over 140,000 cases and 9,600 deaths, according to a tally by Johns Hopkins University.

-Fortaleza, with 2.7 million residents, has had 727 COVID-19 deaths, and local authorities project 4,000 deaths by the end of May.

-Meanwhile, Kuwait is re-imposing a full lockdown in the oil-rich nation beginning Sunday that will last through May 30.
-Kuwait now has over 7,200 confirmed cases of the virus and 47 deaths.
+Meanwhile, the oil-rich nation of Kuwait is re-imposing a full lockdown beginning Sunday that will last through May 30.
 A previous lockdown had been loosened amid the holy Muslim fasting month of Ramadan.

 Drew reported from Durham, North Carolina.
 Associated Press journalists from around the world contributed.